 The rise of slow fashion over the past few years indicates a shift in consumers' behaviors and a positive response from large players in the textile and apparel industry.
 The movement aims to reduce the social and environmental impact of fashion.

 Slow fashion is highly important for a sustainable fashion future.
-The fashion industry is the second-largest polluter globally.
+The fashion industry is one of the largest polluters globally.
 It creates huge amounts of pollution, carbon emissions, and waste each year.

 The state of fast fashion